ufal/neuralmonkey/docs/source/configuration.rst

 -  strings: string literals in quotes (e.g., ``"walrus"``, ``"5"``)

--  Python names: string literals without quotes which are neither booleans, integers and floats (e.g., ``neuraLmonkey.encoders.SentenceEncoder``)

 -  section references: string literals in angle brackets (e.g., ``<encoder>``), section are later interpreted as Python objects

+-  Python names: strings without quotes which are neither booleans, integers and floats, nor section references (e.g., ``neuraLmonkey.encoders.SentenceEncoder``)

 On top of that there are two compound types syntax from Python: